 The Foundation Against Intolerance and Racism (FAIR) is a nonpartisan organization dedicated to advancing civil rights and liberties for all Americans, and promoting a common culture based on fairness, understanding, and humanity.

 Being pro-human is advocating for one human race, individual civil rights and liberties, and compassionate opposition to racism and intolerance that is rooted in dignity and our common humanity.

 Fairness.
 “I seek to treat everyone equally without regard to skin color or other immutable characteristics.
 I believe in applying the same rules to everyone, and reject disparagement of individuals based on the circumstances of their birth.”

 Understanding.
 “I am open-minded.
 I seek to understand opinions or behavior that I do not necessarily agree with.
-I am tolerant and consider points of view that are in conflict with my prior convictions.”
+I pursue the objective truth through honest inquiry.
+I am tolerant and consider points of view that are in conflict with my convictions.”

 Humanity.
 “I recognize that every person has a unique identity, that our shared humanity is precious, and that it is up to all of us to defend and protect the civic culture that unites us.”